 In 2011, the festival took the new name of the Cork International Short Story Festival.
 Click here to read about why the name changed.

 While the O'Connor Award was discontinued in 2016, the Frank O'Connor International Short Story Fellowship was introduced in its place.
 The Fellowship aims to bring a talented and accomplished international writer to Cork to present fresh learning opportunities to local writers, bringing new energy to the local literary scene.
-This year's fellow, chosen from Munster residents, will be announced in the coming weeks.
+The Canadian author Alexander MacLeod will be taking up the appointment in October 2023.

-The Cork International Short Story Festival is brought to you by the Munster Literature Centre, 84 Douglas Street, Cork, Republic of Ireland.
+The Cork International Short Story Festival is brought to you by the Munster Literature Centre, 84 Douglas Street, Cork, Ireland.
 The festival director regrets that deficiencies in budget and time-slots mean that he cannot programme even all the writers he admires already and consequently cannot consider unsolicited requests to partake in the festival line-up.
 However, he does welcome writers sending him new books to the above address so that he can get acquainted with their work.

 The Munster Literature Centre also produces the Cork International Poetry Festival each year.